arun-kr-reddy/notes/computer_architecture.md

 ## microprogramming
 - for a multi cycle μArch, instruction processing cycle is divided into states
   sequences from state to state to process an instruction
-  the behaviour of the entire processor is specified fully by a FSM
+  the behavior of the entire processor is specified fully by a FSM
-- **microinstruction:** control signal assocuated with the current state
+- **microinstruction:** control signal associated with the current state
   **microsequencing:** determining the next state and the microinstruction for the next state
   **control store:** stores control signals (microinstructions) for every possible sate (entire FSM)
   **microsequencer:** determines which set of control signals will be used in the next clock cycle (next state)